William Stewart PhD, PMP

-William Stewart is a Project Management Institute (PMI) certified Project Management Professional (PMP), and has delivered more than 200 onsite project management courses to more than 2,000 people.
-He has worked for large corporations, the Federal government, academia, and founded a software startup, and has hands-on experience with project management, risk management, systems integration, systems engineering, and software engineering.
+William Stewart is a Project Management Institute (PMI) certified Project Management Professional (PMP), with more than 25 years experience using the PMI processes to manage projects from $250K to $55M.
+He has delivered more than 200 onsite PM courses to more than 2,000 people.
+He has worked for large corporations, government, academia, and founded a software startup.
+He has in-depth experience with project management, risk management, systems integration, and software engineering.

-Bill is currently a management consultant helping industry and government work better and get more done.
+Bill is currently a management consultant helping clients work better and get more done.
 Previously, he founded and ran the cloud company Cirrus Computing for ten years.
-Before that, he spent 12 years with Lockheed Martin Canada, where he served as the company System Engineering Manager and Software Manager, Project Manager for system integration projects from $250K to $55M, and in a range of senior roles on other projects up to $3B.
+Before that, he spent 14 years in aerospace where he served as company System Engineering Manager and Software Manager, Project Manager for system integration projects up to $55M, and in a range of senior roles on other projects up to $3B.

 Bill is author of the first web published book "The Living Internet" with contributions from many creators of the Internet.
 He wrote the original "The Fun Standard", a collection of best practices for having organizational fun.
+He maintains the FreeOpenSourceSoftware wiki.
 His paper on public financing of political parties was credited in the Canadian House of Commons when the federal party financing bill passed in 2003.
 He lives in Ottawa, Canada, with his wife and two children.